Greetings Members, Supporters, Friends, and Protectors;

 Since 1972, the Minnesota 100 Club has supported these efforts, especially in the case of those who have died or are injured in the line of duty.
 The Minnesota 100 Club is a volunteer-operated 501(c)(3) non-profit organization (EIN #23-7241918), whose mission is to raise and dispense funds to the surviving family members of those who lose their lives, or directly to the first responders who suffer a serious or disabling injury.
 We realize money can never replace the loss or disability of a loved one, but immediate funds can be extremely helpful in easing the financial burden associated with these tragic events.

 Our membership is made of individuals, fire and police departments, businesses and non-profits.
 We have been able to raise the benefit pay-out by increasing our individual memberships and introducing a business level membership opportunity.

 The annual membership fee of $100 has not changed since the Minnesota 100 Club has been in existence and remains fully tax deductible.
 We’re sure you’ll agree that this membership amount serves as a small token of support for those who risk life and limb to protect our families and ourselves on a daily basis.
 You will find our membership application available on this web site.
 I hope you will take a minute to renew your membership online or complete and mail yours back today.
 By doing so, YOU too are “Helping to Protect the Protectors.”

-Again, continue to look under news and events for more information on our events.
+Again, continue to look under news and events for more information on the Minnesota 100 Club.
 I hope you will consider joining us this year at our annual fundraiser dinner, and will pass the word on to your family and friends, as you don’t have to be a member to attend.
 And who doesn’t like to have a great meal at Jax?